1952 Minnesota gubernatorial election

 The 1952 Minnesota gubernatorial election took place on November 4, 1952.
-Republican Party of Minnesota candidate C. Elmer Anderson defeated Minnesota Democratic–Farmer–Labor Party challenger Orville Freeman.
+Republican incumbent C. Elmer Anderson defeated Minnesota Democratic–Farmer–Labor Party challenger Orville Freeman.
 At this point, it was the eighth consecutive Minnesota gubernatorial election won by the Republican Party.

+C. Elmer Anderson became governor in 1951 after the resignation of Luther Youngdahl to become a federal judge.
+Anderson was running to be elected in his own right.

+Republican primary

+Anderson was nominated.
+Sigrid Schmidt was the first Republican woman to run for governor, and the second woman in general.
+Mabel Caroline Wiesner, a DFLer, was the first woman to run, in 1944.
+Schmidt campaigned against water fluoridation, and claimed to have contact with extraterrestrials.